cmcmanu21/Time-Series-Analysis-/README.md

 More information on the project background, model results, and suggestions can be found in the "CO2 Emissions Report" file.

+To reproduce this project, download the "Time Series Analysis R Script" file and cleaned dataset and make sure to change the working directory in R!

 Data was sourced from The World Bank.org